 Environmental graphic design, or EGD, is a multidisciplinary field of design in which the disciplines of graphic design, architecture, art, lighting, landscape, and other fields are utilized as a way to enhance the user experience through the visual translation of ideas in the built environment.
 These enhancements within a project are expressed through a broad array of applications and techniques, and may take the shape of signage, identity, super graphics, art installations, and the strategic use of color, just to name a few.
 The concepts and implementation of EGD within a project makes the discipline exciting and diverse, yet often times somewhat difficult to neatly define.

-Environmental graphics provide a layer to an experience in which identity, image, and the sense of place are enhanced by infusing the spatial experience with emotional triggers and touchpoints.
+Environmental Graphics provide a layered experience in which identity, imagery, and sense of place are enhanced through emotional triggers and touchpoints within a spatial experience.

 Spatial concepts are introduced to a project and guest experience typically represented by form, space, light, and shadow.
 Environmental graphic design can act in a supporting role to the architecture or space where the graphics provide identification and direction as experienced in courthouse or office building, for example.
 EGD can also be the primary focus of the visitor’s experience as evident in some retail environments or an entertainment complex.
 Regardless of the type of space, environmental graphics continue to play an important role in many modern-day urban experiences.